mozilla/mig/doc/concepts.rst

 Infrastructure resiliency
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the design goal of MIG is to make each components as stateless as
+One of the design goals of MIG is to make each components as stateless as
 possible.
 The database is used as a primary data store, and the schedulers and
 relays keep data in transit in their respective cache.
 But any of these
 components can go down and be rebuilt without compromising the resiliency of
 the platform.
-As a matter of fact, it is strongly recommended to rebuilt each
+As a matter of fact, it is strongly recommended to rebuild each
-of the platform component from scratch on a regular basis, and only keep the
+of the platform components from scratch on a regular basis, and only keep the
 database as a persistent storage.

 Unlike other systems that require constant network connectivity between the
 agents and the platform, MIG is designed to work with intermittent or unreliable
 connectivity with the agents.
 The rabbitmq relays will cache commands that are
 not consumed immediately by offline agents.
 These agents can connect to the
-relay whenever they chose to, and pick up outstanding tasks.
+relay whenever they choose to, and pick up outstanding tasks.

 If the relays go down for any period of time, the agents will attempt to
 reconnect at regular intervals continuously.
 It is trivial to rebuild